 It’s not a bad movie per se, there just isn’t a lot there.
 A majority of the film is characters staring, expressions unchanging, amid an intricately designed set and lighting.
 It’s visually compelling, but not much else; the kind of movie where each frame is breathtaking, but there isn’t any emotional depth to push it into the realm of art.
 It feels like just another student film made by a male director who thinks he has something important to say just because he uses violence to say it.

 Speaking of, what little female characters there are in this film are treated predictably poorly.
 The only two women with substantial speaking lines are Mai, Julian’s girlfriend who is also a sex worker, and Crystal, Julian’s mother.
-This feeds into the notion that there are only two types of women: mothers and whores, defined only by their relation to other men.
+This feeds into the notion that there are only two types of women: mothers and whores that exist only through their relation to other men.

 Refn made this film purely for his own artistic desires, and there’s nothing wrong with that.
 The problem is that it’s hard to enjoy a movie that so aggressively doesn’t care about the audience.
 The story moves at a snail’s pace.
 None of the characters are noteworthy.
-Evil is punished, justice prevails, credits roll.
-Yes it’s beautifully shot, but what good is beauty when it feels so hollow?
+Good punishes evil, justice prevails, credits roll.
+Yes, it’s beautifully shot, but what good is beauty when it feels so hollow?
 There could be deeper meanings, hidden lore, but I’m focusing on what was actually shown on screen—and there wasn’t much.

-I don’t have a lot to say about this movie purely because, as I said before, there isn’t a lot there.
+I don’t have a lot to say about this movie purely because there isn’t a lot there.
 In fact, I watched the movie the same way the characters reacted to everything that happened to them; with an unchanging, blank face.

 Well, this may be our most polarized Showdown yet!
 While both writers see the value in the film’s visuals, they disagree heavily when it comes to the film’s substance.
 Looks like the debate over Only God Forgives rages on!